joomla/Manual/migrations/44-50/index.md

 This page is unfinished, please use the **Edit this Page** link at the bottom of this page to help make it more useful.

 :::

+## Form field classes
+There is a long list of old style form field classes that have no equivalent in Joomla 5.
+For example:
+- JFormFieldList
+- JFormFieldText

+In Joomla 5 the namespaced classes are:
+- \Joomla\CMS\Form\Field\ListField
+- \Joomla\CMS\Form\Field\TextField

+The namespaced version is not available in Joomla 3.
+If you want to run your extension on both Joomla 3 and Joomla 5 without the compatibility plugin you will have to refactor the use of these form field classes to use your own.